Not One More Victim.

 A. Electronic Slaves at the Megaplex.

-Two features of our culture are relevant to my discussion (of women mostly) in these very weird situations of so-called "celebrity."
-Celebrity is somewhat different from the older word and concept of fame.
+"Celebrity" is somewhat different from the older word and concept of "fame."
 Fame seemed to point to something more lasting and related to positive achievement of some kind.
 Celebrity is a kind of fancy notoriety or object-status.
 Jean-Paul Sartre was famous; Mamie Van Doren was a celebrity.
 If you ask "who?," then you have proven my point. ("Celebrity" and "Pulp Fiction.")

-Entanglement of America's twin deities -- sex and money -- which are usually in bed together, as it were, round out the picture of our contemporary "reality."
+Entanglement of America's twin deities -- sex and money -- which are usually "in bed together," as it were, round out the picture of our contemporary "reality."
 Commercialization, commodification, packaging accompanies the notion of a "movie star."
-It is not simply that movie stars are and have always been commercial entities (or products).
+It is not simply that movie stars are, and have always been, commercial entities (or products).
 Smart "stars" and all women in Hollywood have always known this is one price of success in the movie business -- being transformed into a joke.
 I think this recognition that she had been made into a dirty joke had much to do with the tragic death of Marilyn Monroe. ("Of Women and Their Elegance.")

 What is new in American culture is the displacement of the iconic status of celebrity not only into products, but as a single, all-consuming (right word!) action and event that matters: BUYING THINGS.
 Stardom is about "buying things" with your newfound wealth, even as other people buy you, through purchasing your image on "things."
 Persons used to have souls, now they have "images" and "image-consultants" instead of priests, which may be an improvement: